jstromsoe/reach-docs/docs/reachview-app.md

 ##### Base coordinates

-**This is a key point in getting good results.** Reach in base mode needs to know it's coordinates.
-Best practice is setting up base on a well-known position(coordinates determined by RTK) as this directly affects positioning results.
+**This is a key point in getting good results.** Reach in base mode needs to know its coordinates.
+Best practice is setting up base on a well-known position (coordinates determined by RTK) as this directly affects positioning results.

 Coordinates are entered in llh format. **By default, if no coordinates were entered, Reach in base mode is configured to wait for single solution, get the coordinates and use them as base's position.** Keep in mind that single positioning mode is far less accurate.

 Why are base coordinates so important?

-To achieve **good absolute positioning** results on the rover, base needs to know it's position accurately.
-RTK algorithms calculate a vector pointing from base's location(basically, the coordinates you enter here) to rover.
+To achieve **good absolute positioning** results on the rover, base needs to know its position accurately.
+RTK algorithms calculate a vector pointing from base's location (basically, the coordinates you enter here) to rover.
 Then, rover's absolute position is determined using this vector and base coordinates.
 That means that rover's **absolute** position will be just as accurate as the base's **absolute** coordinates.

 However, if you are only interested in rover's **relative** position accuracy, you may use a less accurate position for the base.